nicklockwood/layout/README.md

 Dynamic collection cell size calculation is also supported.
 To enable this, just set a width and height expression for your cell.
 If your cells all have the same size, it is more efficient to set an explicit `collectionViewLayout.itemSize` on the `UICollectionView` instead.

+Layout does not currently support using XML to define supplementary `UICollectionReusableView` instances, but this will be added in future.

 ## Composition

 For large or complex layouts, you may wish to split your layout into multiple files.
 This can be done easily when creating a `LayoutNode` programmatically, by assigning a subtrees of `LayoutNode`s to a temporary variable, but what about layouts defined in XML?

-Fortunately, Layout has a nice solution for this.
-Any layout node in your XML file can contain an `xml` attribute that references an external XML file.
+Fortunately, Layout has a nice solution for this: Any layout node in your XML file can contain an `xml` attribute that references an external XML file.
 This reference can point to a local file, or even a remote URL:

 	<UIView xml="MyView.xml"/>

+The referenced XML is just an ordinary layout file, and can be loaded and used normally, but when loaded using the composition feature it replaces the node that loads it.

 The attributes of the original node will be merged with the external node once it has loaded.
+Loading is performed asynchronously, so the original node will be displayed first and will be updated once the XML has loaded.
 Any children of the original node will be replaced by the contents of the loaded node, so you can insert a placeholder view to be displayed while the real content is loading:

 	<UIView backgroundColor="#fff" xml="MyView.xml">
 		<UILabel text="Loading..."/>